aqigif/interViewApp/README.md

 ### Prerequisites

-What things you need to install this software
+What things you need to install this software:

 * NodeJs 10.16.0
 * JDK 8